Many Bodyscan customers sing the praises of a ketogenic diet and attribute their successful fat-loss to it.

 If you want to measure lean gain effectively, a DEXA scan is the best way to do this, though we would recommend tracking progress over an extended period of, say, six months, with two to three scans.

-Is a ketogenic diet ultimately worth it for fat loss?
+Ultimately, is a ketogenic diet worth it for fat loss?

 The truth is that cutting carbohydrate can be a good way to lose body fat for those who struggle with hunger management and like to follow simple rules, or who simply find it easy to restrict carb-rich foods in comparison to dietary fat-rich foods.